esluyter/ESTimeline/README.md

     // this is leaky when MC's are freed
     // FIXED I think
-    // always call .release.free on a mixerChannel
+    // always call .releaseDependants before .free on a mc
-    // e.g. mixerChannels.do(_.release.free)

     // and settings reset...
     // make wrapper class for this